Nebraska Capitol Commission: History

+Origins

 On January 9, 1919, Governor Samuel McKelvie delivered his inaugural address before a joint session of the Nebraska Legislature from the rostrum of Representative Hall.
 Along the south wall of the hall, a dozen telephone poles with cross bracing attempted to stabilize the chamber.
 The roof trusses were inches from slipping off the supporting walls as the weak foundation caused the chamber to sink.
 McKelvie admonished: